Top

 Distance: 9 mi round trip

-Elevation gain: 400 ft descent from the TH to bottom of canyon, then a 600 ft gain to the Subway
+Elevation gain: 400 ft descent from the TH to bottom of the canyon, then a 600 ft gain to the Subway

 Time: 5-8 hours